-We encourage you to read the posted "Pool Rules" at the swimming pool and become familiar with them.
+If you live in an apartment with a pool, we encourage you to read the posted "Pool Rules" and become familiar with them.
 Remember, there are no lifeguards; therefore, you and your guests will swim at your own risk.
 Residents should be particularly mindful of the following pool rules.

-- Pool Hours are Sunday through Thursday, 10:00am 10:00pm and Friday and Saturday from 10:00am midnight. - ❖ Warning-No Lifeguard on Duty.
+- Pool Hours are Sunday through Thursday, 8:00am 10:00pm and Friday and Saturday from 8:00am - midnight. - ❖ Warning-No Lifeguard on Duty.
 Swim at your own risk at all times - Proper swim attire only. - Residents may bring a maximum of two guests to the pool.
-Guests must be accompanied by the leaseholder at all times. - No children under 14 years of age unless accompanied by an adult - Residents should maintain noise levels that do not disrupt neighbors living near the pool. - No glass containers or alcohol in the pool or pool area. - Pets are not allowed in the pool or in the pool area. - No diving, jumping, running, or rough play in the pool area. - Clean up all belongings and trash prior to departure. - Safety equipment is for emergency use only.
+Guests must be accompanied by the leaseholder or a registered additional occupant at all times. - Children under the age of 14 must be accompanied by an adult at all times. - Residents should maintain noise levels that do not disrupt neighbors living near the pool. - No glass containers or alcohol in the pool or pool area. - Pets are not allowed in the pool or in the pool area. - No diving, jumping, running, or rough play in the pool or pool area. - Clean up all belongings and trash prior to departure. - Safety equipment is for emergency use only.
 Residents are prohibited from using the safety equipment for any other purpose.